yowie645/dapper-school/README.md

 ## 🧸 Dapper-School — a simple html website with a bit of js added

-Dapper-School my usual one was one of the first projects when I started my way to frontend and created websites using a template from figma)
+Dapper-School is my usual one was one of the first projects when I started my way to frontend and created websites using a template from figma)

 ## 💻 Tech Stack: